 Wood, plentiful resource in Romania, was always used in construction.
 Woven fences around the house were common.

 The Romanian house was a self-sufficient unit where everything was produced by the family or by local craftsmen – from the house, to the carpets, the textiles and the furniture.

 House in mountainous regions of Alba

 Black Sea coastline house – traditional houses found on the coastline were demolished in late 1960’s to make room for tourist resorts.

 House in Danube Delta, Dobrogea.
 Roofs are made of local reed, and colors are light like Mediterranean houses.

-“Casa lui Closca” (Closca’s memorial house) – Romanian peasant who fought for the civil rights of oppressed Romanians in Transylvania.
+“Casa lui Closca” (Closca’s memorial house) – Romanian peasant who fought for the civil rights of Romanians in Transylvania.
 The memorial house, located in Rosia Montana, has a traditional rock foundation and front porch.

 House in Buzau